 All pigs should be allowed to express their normal behaviours.
-A normal behaviour is the way an animal acts in the natural environment.
-Enough space, proper shelter and housing, good food and water, as well as the company of other pigs encourages the expression of normal behaviours.
+A normal behaviour is the way an animal acts in their natural environment.
+Enough space, proper shelter and housing, good food and water, as well as company of the animal’s own kind, encourages the expression of normal behaviours.

-One of these Freedoms is: freedom to express normal behaviour.
-In this section, you will learn about this freedom and how you can make sure your pig can express normal behaviour.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom to Express Normal Behaviour.
+In this section you will learn about this freedom and how you can make sure your pigs receive the exercise and enrichment they need to be free to express their normal behaviour.

 Foraging is a natural behaviour that involves an animal searching for and eating food.
 In the wild, a large part of a pig’s day can be spent foraging for food.